September 1995 - Walsenburg, Colorado

 You do realize, there's nothing stopping the mercenary from following us inside.

 YOU ARE READING

 It's 1995 and Pete Sinclair is feeling the heat.
-He's been blamed for closing the Gates of Hell and releasing an imprisoned fallen angel by the name of Azael.
+He's been blamed for closing the Gates of Hell and releasing a fallen angel with a nun fetish.
 Now Pete's on the run from mercenaries who've been paid to take off his head.
-Lucky for P...
+Lucky for Pete, an angel's...